SalomonisLab/altanalyze3/docs/tutorials/long_read_analysis.rst

    D005    /Relapse2/D005.gff    /Relapse2/sciso     D005-HSPC     TRUE       Relapse
    D006    /Relapse3/D006.gff    /Relapse3/sciso     D006-HSPC     FALSE      Relapse

+Note: Multiple sequencing runs or libraries will be combined with the same uid.
+If the cell barcodes are reverse complemented from the barcode-to-cluster relationships (two column file), enter reverse as True.

 **Install Dependencies**:
 Use the following command to install dependencies: